Jenni Hermoso: 2023–24 UEFA Nations League

+2024 Euros qualification

+In 2024, Hermoso played in all 6 of Spains games in the qualification for the 2025 Euros in Switzerland, scoring against all three of the teams in the group - Belgium, Denmark and the Czech Republic, also making her Spain's joint top scorer during the qualifying alongside Salma Paralluelo.
+She was, however, left out of the tournament squad.

+2025 Nations League Finals

+In October 2025, after a year away from the national team, Hermoso received a call-up from newly appointed Spain manager Sonia Bermúdez for the 2025 Nations League Finals.

 Style of play

-In the beginnings of Hermoso's career, she played deeper than her current position as a forward, and was positioned as either a center midfielder or attacking midfielder.
+In the beginnings of Hermoso's career, she was positioned as either a center midfielder or attacking midfielder.
 In 2015, under the instruction of Xavi Llorens and Jorge Vilda, Hermoso took up a more offensive role as a center-forward or false 9, which she still plays today.
 This change allowed her to shift her game from giving assists and creating chances to becoming a prolific goalscorer.
 As a false 9, Hermoso is at her most productive as a forward when she is given the opportunity to play deeper and roam freely between opposing lines.
 She regularly switches between her position in the center and either position on the wings, both creating and finding space.
 Hermoso's free-roaming positional play is key to Barcelona's tactical setup, for it allows her space to receive the ball and create chances.
 Aside from being their top goalscorer, she has been one of Barcelona's biggest contributors to the team's attack during her two separate stints at the club.
 With Spain, she has a slightly different tactical role that requires a more intense press and more positional discipline.
+Since 2022, she has also been pulled further back from her established position as the center-forward, moving to left or right midfield whenever Putellas or Bonmatí respectively have been unavailable, thus further proving her high quality as one of Spains most versatile players.